chesn0k/drupal_telegram_sdk/README.md

 Visit the [official documentation](https://telegram-bot-sdk.readme.io/docs) before using.

-1. Add and save bot `/admin/structure/telegram-bot/add`.
+1. Add a bot and set webhook. `/admin/structure/telegram-bot/add`.
-2. Add commands (run `drush gen telegram-command`).
+2. Add commands.
 3. Go to telegram check the work of the bot.

 Your site must support HTTPS.